 If you are travelling with surfboards on a Virgin Australia international flight, Virgin has split this into short-haul and long-haul travel.
 For short-haul travel click here, for long-haul travel click here .
 If you have any questions beyond this information please contact Virgin Australia direct.

-One surfboard to a maximum length of 3 metres (118 inches) will be accepted as part of your checked baggage allowance provided the item is in a protective case and will always be subject to an excess baggage charge.
-Items over 3 meters in length shall not be accepted as checked baggage.
-For more information click here
+One surfboard will be accepted as part of your free checked baggage allowance provided the item is in a protective case.
+It will be subject to excess baggage charges if you weigh in over your free allowance.
+Items over 3 metres in length shall not be accepted as checked baggage.
+For more information click here.